warriordog/ActivityPubSharp/Source/ActivityPub.Types/readme.md

 ### Usage

-At startup, the module scans all loaded assemblies and registers any type deriving from [ASType](AS/ASType.cs) and containing an [APType](Attributes/APTypeAttribute.cs) attribute.
+At startup, the module scans all loaded assemblies and registers any type deriving from [ASType](AS/ASType.cs) and implementing [IASModel](IASModel.cs).
 Registered extension classes will be automatically constructed by the [polymorphic converter](Conversion/Converters/TypeMapConverter.cs).
 Polymorphic extension types will be handled by the Entities system described above.